surya-kangeyan/CS-218---Exam-1/readme.md

 This application is designed for use within SJSU and requires @sjsu.edu email addresses for registration.

-For any issues or feature requests, please contact the project maintainer.
+For any issues or feature requests, please contact suryakangeyan kandasamy gowdaman (017407299).